rkwitt/persistence-learning/README.md

 disp(acc);
 ```
 Ideally, we get an accuracy of 100%, simply because the problem is also
 very easy.
-In the demonstrations that follwo, we will use more realistic
+In the demonstrations that follows, we will use more realistic
 data.
 This example just illustrates the *basic* pipeline when we want to
 use the kernel in a classification setup.